rezonant/rezonant.dev/public/resources/unreal/cpp/build.md

 don't have to conditionally compile references to editor-only declarations since the module will only be built when building the editor).

 The Target also specifies global build settings such as what architectures are being built, what version of C++ should be used, whether to use UBT's Unity Build feature for more efficient compilation of large projects, how C++ includes should be ordered for compatibility with older project code, and much much more.
 Most of these settings can be overridden at the module level as well, and you can even programmatically receive the target configuration from within your module configuration and use it to determine how to configure your module.

 # Build Types (Modular / Monolithic)

 Unreal Build Tool can build a final executable in one of two ways: using dynamic linking (DLLs) and using static linking (library files).
 UBT refers to dynamic linking as a "modular" build because the final result will have the code for each module existing in its own DLL, versus a "monolithic" build which will consist only of the EXE (and a few auxiliary DLLs that are not statically compiled).

 You can choose which build type you want for both your Game target and your Editor target.
 By default Unreal uses a modular build for the Editor target and a monolithic build for the Game target.

 Modular builds reduce the link time required to produce the final executable at the expense of disk space and load-time complexity.
 Monolithic builds take longer to link but reduce disk space requirements, filesystem complexity, and load-time complexity.

 # Modules

 Modules are the building blocks of Unreal, both for the engine and your project.
 Modules are detected by UnrealBuildTool by finding a `.Build.cs` file within a folder underneath `Source`.
 You cannot nest modules, but you can have as many organizational folders as you want above the module's folder.
 Within the module's folder, all .cpp files found within will be built by Unreal Build Tool.
-It is convention for modules to have a `Public` folder and `Private` folder, and for the C++ source files and private headers to be placed in `Private` and the headers meant for other modules to use to be found in the `Public` folder.
-Unreal Build Tool does not treat these folders specially however, it only knows about them because the `.Build.cs` file specifies these folders using the `PrivateIncludePaths` and `PublicIncludePaths` options.
+It is convention for modules to have a `Public` folder and `Private` folder, and for the C++ source files and private headers to be placed in `Private` and the headers meant for other modules to use to be found in the `Public` folder, but this is not required if no other modules will depend on yours.
+You can customize the paths exposed to other modules using `PrivateIncludePaths` and `PublicIncludePaths`.

+# Dependencies

+Modules can depend on other modules.
+Module dependencies can either be "public" or "private".
+A public dependency causes the public include paths of the dependency to be available to other modules that depend on your module.
+This is needed if you use the headers of your dependency within your own public headers.
+Private dependencies do not have this effect.

+Direct dependencies (either public or private) are linked to your module.
+This means you can access the exported symbols provided by the other module.
+However indirect dependencies (regardless of public/private) do not expose the linked symbols of the transitive dependency.
+In that case the module that depends on your module must also depend on your module's dependencies.
+Note that this is only needed if you need to call or otherwise reference a symbol exported by the transitive dependency.

+All modules must depend on the `Core` module as it provides the module manager system itself.

 # Static/Dynamic Linking